friflo/ECS-wiki/docs/query.md

 ## StructuralChangeException

 The `StructuralChangeException` is introduced **v3.1.0** and will be thrown when performing **structural changes** within a query loop.
+A structural changes is:
+- Add / Remove Components
+- Add / Remove Tags

 Performing structural changes within a query result in unexpected entity states without any notice.
 This behavior applies to all ECS implementations out there.
 C#, C/C++, ...